crate/cloud-reference/docs/billing.rst

 Invoicing is handled variously depending on which deployment method you use.
-If you deploy your cluster directly via the CrateDB Cloud Console, you will be invoiced at the email address you provided on `signing up with CrateDB Cloud`_.
+If you deploy your cluster directly via the CrateDB Cloud Console, you will be invoiced at the email address you provided on :ref:`signing up with CrateDB Cloud <cloud-tutorials:sign-up>`.

 If you use one of the marketplace offers, the invoicing is handled by the marketplace provider in question and will be part of your general invoicing for services via that marketplace.